-The city currently owns and manages 490 acres of open space protected in 14 park preserves ranging in size from two to 111 acres.
+The city currently owns and manages 528 acres of open space protected in 14 park preserves ranging in size from two to 113 acres.
 These natural areas encompass much of the Bluff Creek corridor as well as many other treasured wetlands and woodlands.
+More detailed information can be found in the Park Inventory.

 These preserves have been acquired through a variety of conveyances – primarily land donations and cash purchase.
 These parcels and their associated open spaces contribute greatly to the quality of life for area residents, serve an important role as wildlife sanctuaries, and help protect property values.